AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/setup-asset-essentials.md

 You can map any Workfront supported field to a tag in Experience Manager Assets Essentials.

 To link a field to a tag, select `dc:subject` in the Experience Manager Assets field dropdown in the metadata mapping area.

-To map to more than one tag, enter a comma-separated list of Workfront field values.
+To map multiple single-line text fields to tags, enter a comma-separated list of the tag values into the Workfront side of the metadata mapping, and xcm:keywords on the Experience Manager Assets side.
+Each field value maps to a separate tag.
+You can use a calculated field to combine multiple Workfront fields into a single comma-separated text field.

 For more information on tags in Experience Manager Assets, including how to create and manage tags, see [Administering Tags]( https://experienceleague.adobe.com/docs/experience-manager-64/administering/contentmanagement/tags.html?lang=en).